Snaacky/thewiki/docs/guides/docker.md

 ## Preparing the VPN

 For maximum privacy and security we'll be tunnelling our usenet and torrent clients through a VPN.
-Radarr, Sonarr and Jackett however won't go through that, as some trackers and indexers might not like it if you send requests from a random non-whitelisted IP.
+Radarr, Sonarr and Prowlarr however won't go through that, as some trackers and indexers might not like it if you send requests from a random non-whitelisted IP.
 This guide reccomends Gluetun, but the process is similar for other VPN container options.

 What we need is a configuration file, obtained from your chosen VPN provider.
-Wireguard is preferable and recommended, but OpenVPN is technically an option as well.
+Wireguard is preferable and recommended over OpenVPN.
 This configuration file contains the info needed to allow Gluetun, (or your VPN client of choice,) to connect to your VPN provider's servers.

 The process for getting a config file varies based on your provider, so we recommend searching for it online, or your provider's website.
 [This page](https://github.com/qdm12/gluetun-wiki/tree/main/setup/providers) also contains per-provider instructions for getting a config file, as well as some other configuration that we will cover shortly.
 If possible, make sure to enable forwarding of one or more ports for use with torrent and usenet clients.

 ## Deploying everything using `docker compose`